ag-ayush/RideBoardAPI/README.md

 ## `/generatekey/<reason>` : `GET`

-_Generates an unique key, each of which has an unique owner/reason pair._
+_Generates an unique key, each of which has an unique owner/reason pair.
+This action can only be done by an RTP or myself._

 **Required Parameter: `reason`**